CorradoTorino/BrainTrain/README.md

 # BrainTrain
- A set of exercises to mantain healthy coding skills
+ A set of exercises to maintain healthy coding skills.

+## Exercise Available

+- **MyHashTable** A dummy hash table not intended to replace a dictionary ;)